Laura Rogora

-Laura Rogora (born 28 April 2001) is an Italian rock climber who specializes in sport climbing and in competition climbing (and competition lead climbing in particular).
-In 2021, she became only the third-ever female climber in history to redpoint a -graded sport climbing route, with her ascent of Erebor in Italy.
-In 2025, she became the first-ever female climber in history to onsight a -graded sport climbing route, with her ascent of Ultimate Sacrifice in France.
+Laura Rogora (born 28 April 2001) is an Italian rock climber who specializes in extreme sport climbing and in competition climbing (and in the competition lead climbing event in particular).
+Rogora is known for her onsights of routes, including the 2025 onsight of the graded sport-climbing route, Ultimate Sacrifice, which was the first time a woman onsighted a climbing route at that grade.
+In 2026, she redpointed the graded sport-climbing route, Bibliographie, making her only the third woman to ascend a 9b+ graded route.
+Rogora has won medals in competition lead climbing at both the biennial World Climbing Championship (in 2021) and for the overall annual World Climbing Series (in 2021, 2025).

+Early life and education

+Rogora was born in Rome, Italy, and was introduced to climbing by her father.
+She studied mathematics at university, but paused her degree to focus on climbing.

 Climbing career

 Competition climbing

 In 2019, Rogora qualified to compete at the 2020 Summer Olympic Games, by finishing second in lead climbing at the IFSC Climbing European Championships and won 3 of 4 possible gold medals at the IFSC Climbing World Youth Championships, coming first in lead climbing, bouldering and the combined categories in the Junior age group.

-She competed at the 2020 Summer Olympics, in Women's combined Olympic climbing.
+She competed at the 2020 Summer Olympics, in Women's combined Olympic climbing finishing 15th, and the 2024 Olympics, finishing 18th.

 Sport climbing

 In 2015, aged 14, she became the second youngest climber to redpoint a –graded sport climbing route.
-In 2021, she became the third-ever female in history to redpoint a -graded sport route.
+In 2021, she became the third female to redpoint a -graded sport route.

-In 2023, Rogora made the first female ascent (and, as it was a free ascent, the first female free ascent) of the Lapsus, a –graded sport climbing route in Italy.
+In 2023, Rogora made the first female ascent/first female free ascent of Lapsus, a –graded sport climbing route in Italy.